Pregnancy and Postnatal Yoga Teacher Training –

 Your reading list is:

-Sallys’ 200 page course training manual, which will be received on the first day of your training.
+Sally’s 200 page Course Training manual, which will be received on the first day of your training (included in the course fee).

 Yoga Alliance US & Yoga Alliance Professionals (UK) Certification:

-The course is open to yoga teachers and those with a with a keen interest in ante-natal education and a passion for sharing this knowledge with mums-to be.
-This training is 85 hours (including private study time) to meet with the standards of Yoga Alliance US and Yoga Alliance Professionals (UK).
+The course is open to yoga teachers and those with a with a keen interest in ante-natal education and a passion for sharing this knowledge with mums-to-be.
+This training is 85 hours (including private study time) to meet with the standards of Yoga Alliance USA and Yoga Alliance Professionals (UK).

 All successful graduates will receive a certificate upon completion, which once verified by Sally Parkes, will allow you to register (if you have a 200hr Yoga Teacher Training certification already), with The Yoga Alliance as a Pregnancy Yoga Teacher.

-About your teacher, Sally Parkes, BSc, EYT, SYT.
+About your teacher, Sally Parkes, BSc, SYT, EYT, RPYT

 Click here to read testimonials from some of our previous Pregnancy Yoga Teacher Training Students: